 - Distributing the Estate to the beneficiaries, that is to those entitled under the Will or according to the law

-Quill Legal are Executry Lawyers in Edinburgh and we can draw up the appropriate petition to have an Executor appointed by the Sheriff Court.
+Quill Legal are Executry Lawyers in Scotland and we can draw up the appropriate petition to have an Executor appointed by the Sheriff Court.
 Please get in touch with us to find out how we can help.

 2. Applying for Confirmation

 - Executors are responsible for notifying all relevant parties and financial institutions of the death, for drawing up a list or inventory of all the property that belonged to the person who died and for lodging the application form for Confirmation in the Sheriff Court, along with the Will if there is one.

 - All the assets have to be valued and if the Estate is worth over the inheritance tax threshold the appropriate amount of tax must be paid before the application can be lodged.

 - Where there is no Will it may be the case that a bond of caution is required; this is an insurance policy which ensures that the Estate will be distributed according to the law.

 - Confirmation of the Executor Nominate or of the Executor Dative is the permission, granted by the Sheriff Court, which allows an Executor to wind up the estate of a deceased person.

 - In England and Wales there is a similar process but the language used is different.
 Probate in England and Wales is the equivalent of Confirmation in Scotland but some people refer to applying for probate in Scotland or grant of probate in Scotland.

 - If the deceased person owned assets in other countries or if you are administering a foreign estate with assets in Scotland there will be additional procedures to comply with.